codekoala/go-treksum/README.md

 There are currently two utilities contained in this repository:

-* treksum-scraper: scrapes Star Trek transcripts and shoves everything into a PostgreSQL database.
+* ``treksum-scraper``: scrapes Star Trek transcripts and shoves everything into a PostgreSQL database.
-* treksum-api: a simple API to serve up random quotes from the populated PostgreSQL database.
-This utility is useless without the PostgreSQL database.
+* ``treksum-api``: a simple API to serve up random quotes from a PostgreSQL database.
+This utility is useless without first having used ``treksum-scraper`` to populate the PostgreSQL database.

 ## Usage